Born in Münster

 In the family quartet, the viola was actually their mother’s instrument.
 Julia Gartemann and her sister Cornelia played violin, their father, cello.
 And yet, at some point Julia Gartemann took up the viola and knew at once that it was »her« instrument.
 Since then she has never played the violin again.
 In 1990 she began studying the viola with Nobuko Imai at the Detmold Hochschule für Musik.

 Julia Gartemann, who has participated successfully in various competitions since 1986, appears as a soloist and in chamber music in Germany and abroad.
-In recent years she has also devoted herself to teaching, including regularly coaching the chamber music of the summer academy at Pommersfelden Castle.
+In recent years she has also devoted herself to teaching, since 2014 she is a teacher at Berlin’s “Hanns Eisler” Hochschule für Musik.
 Julia Gartemann plays a 1767 viola by C.F.
 Landolfi.